zucchini/zucchini/README.md

     extract it.
  2. Run `python SubmissionFix.py bulk_download.zip tsquare` to extract the bulk download.
- 3. Copy `zucc.py` and `zucc.config` to the same directory.
+ 3. Copy `zucc` and `zucc.config` to the same directory.
  4. Copy your tests to the same directory and add them to `zucc.config`.
- 5. Run `python3 zucc.py`, entering T-Square grades as you go.
+ 5. Run `./zucc`, entering T-Square grades as you go.
 Each student directory contains tester output in `gradeLog.txt` if they want to see which tests they failed.

 Grading with libcheck
 ---------------------